 - Repeat for the desired number of sets and reps.

-For a visual aid, here’s a useful video demonstrating the proper form for a tuck jump.
+Here’s a video demonstrating the tuck jump.

 Tips for Tuck Jumps

-5. Weighted Step Ups
+5. Weighted Step-Ups

-When to Perform Weighted Step Ups
+When to Perform Weighted Step-Ups

-How to Perform Weighted Step Ups
+How to Perform Weighted Step-Ups

-Tips for Weighted Step Ups
+Tips for Weighted Step-Ups

 6. Skater Hops